Information prepared by Lisa Mawhood

 Speech can occur much later than in a genetically typical child and when it does occur, there may be speech abnormalities that require intervention from a speech therapist.
 Inability of his classmates to understand him can result in bullying and social isolation and make it more challenging for him to join in with games.
 If his teachers struggle to communicate with him, he could fall behind with his work.

-Some children with Klinefelter’s are wrongly thought of as having intellectual deficits when in fact they are as intelligent as everyone else but they are not understood and the way they are taught does not allow them to reach their full educational potential.
+Some children with Klinefelter’s are wrongly thought of as having intellectual deficits.
+In fact they are as intelligent as everyone else but they are not understood.
+The way they are taught does not allow them to reach their full educational potential.
 This is why a child who is diagnosed in utero or in early infancy has the best chance of doing well in life.

 Early intervention including an educational devised by teachers that accentuates his academic strengths and speech and behavioral therapy gives him the greatest chance of getting good grades and enjoying his school life.